 Below are some examples of where you can begin searching for advertised internship opportunities.
-More industry-specific internship resources are provided in our Internship Resource Directory (792K).
+More industry-specific internship resources are provided in our Internship Resource Guide.
 Please note that this is not an exhaustive list of resources; to learn more about options in your area of interest, you may want to schedule an appointment with a counselor.
-Additionally, the CCE library houses a number of useful print internship guides and directories that you may wish to peruse.

 Researching Prospective Companies & Organizations